zicat/tributary/doc/developer_guide.md

 In the document [Tributary User Guide of Config Details](user_guide_config_detail.md), we have introduced 3 kinds of sink include kafka, hdfs, print.
 In this section, we introduce more details of kafka.

+We suggest reading [Tributary Design Guide](tributary_design_guide.md) first to know more about channel and sink concept.

 ### Sink kafka

 The kafka sink need to configure a kafka topic, actually in some scenarios we need to dispatch different records to